CAREamics/careamics.github.io/docs/algorithms/index.md

     These pages are still under construction and we expect a lot more details descriptions of each algorithm in the near future.

+In these pages, you will find explanations and illustrations of how the various algorithms used in CAREamics work.
+These algorithms are divided into different sections and a few keywords help you to understand the main characteristics of each algorithm.

+## Keywords

+- **no ground-truth**: The algorithm trains without clean images.
+- **single image**: The algorithm can train on a single image.
+- **pairs of noisy images**: The algorithm requires pairs of noisy images.
+- **ground-truth**: The algorithm requires pairs of clean and noisy images.

 ## Self-supervised restoration
 <!-- The following links are pointing to non existing pages (pre-build) -->
 <!-- Disable markdown link check to allow bulding the pages -->